 The more commonly used is the High output T5 fluorescent grow lights.

-Fluorescent lights are cheaper upfront compared to LED lights.
+Fluorescent lights are in general cheaper upfront compared to LED lights.
 They are also versatile in the sense that they come in numerous types of sizes, shapes, and wattages.

-If you are new to growing microgreens and don’t want to invest much upfront, using fluorescent light can be a great option.
+If you are new to growing microgreens and don’t want to invest much upfront, using fluorescent light can be an option.